Utagai/curio/README.md

 4.  **Run the development server:**

-    The `dev` script will start a local MongoDB instance and then run the Next.js development server.
+    The `dev` script will run the Next.js development server, using the file-based database by default.

     ```bash
     npm run dev
     ```

-    If you want to start with a clean database, you can use the `freshdev` script:
+    The file-based database stores its data in `rsrc/localdb/default.json` by default.
+You can change this path by setting the `CURIO_FILE_DB_PATH` environment variable.

+    For example, to use a different database file:

     ```bash
-    npm run freshdev
+    CURIO_FILE_DB_PATH=rsrc/localdb/test.json npm run dev
     ```

+    To start with a clean database, simply delete the `rsrc/localdb/default.json` file (or your custom file).

     Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.